OUR GOAL – LONG-TERM RELATIONSHIPS, NOT SHORT-TERM PLACEMENTS.

 Is this you?

-Seeking a school placement to provide services while managing family or private practice commitments.
+- Seeking a school placement to balance family or private practice commitments

 This is us!

 - Tight-knit practice in carefully chosen schools